Russia Says Scores Of Soldiers Killed In Ukrainian Strike - UrduPoint

 Russia Says Scores Of Soldiers Killed In Ukrainian Strike

-It was the biggest loss of life reported by Moscow so far in a conflict that has dragged on since President Vladimir Putin ordered Russian troops to invade on February 24 last year.
+It was the biggest loss of life reported by the Russian defence ministry so far in a conflict that has dragged on since President Vladimir Putin ordered Russian troops to invade on February 24 last year.

-The Russian defence ministry did not say when the strike took place but Ukrainian forces are believed to have struck as Russian troops rang in the New Year.
+Late on Monday, the general staff of Ukraine's armed forces said in a statement that its forces were behind the strikes on Makiivka.

+"Up to 10 units of enemy military equipment of various types were destroyed and damaged," the general staff said.

-Without claiming the strike, Ukraine's military said that nearly 400 Russian troops were killed.
+Earlier in the day the strategic communications department of Ukraine's armed forces said nearly 400 Russian troops were killed in Makiivka.

+The general staff, which usually communicates on such incidents, did not confirm the figure and said the human "losses" were still being established.

-Russian war correspondents, who have gained influence in recent months, said hundreds could have been killed and accused Russia's top commanders of not learning from past mistakes.
+Russian war correspondents, who have gained influence in recent months, said hundreds could have been killed in the strike on a vocational school in Makiivka and accused Russia's top commanders of not learning from past mistakes.

 "Ten months into the war it is dangerous and criminal to consider the enemy a fool who does not see anything," said Andrei Medvedev, deputy speaker of the Moscow city legislature.